9 Ways to Reduce Student Loan Debt

 6. Side Hustles

 I knew a drug dealer in college.
 I knew someone who created this thing for a car trunk and sold lots of it.
 (I didn’t understand what it was, but apparently enough people had the same problem that they were willing to pay for the item.)
-I knew someone who modeled and was a shot girl.
+I knew someone who modeled and was a shot girl (alcohol marketing).
 Don’t discount your side hustles to help pay for college.
 With the internet, the continued rise of e-commerce and the rise of social media, selling something online is now easier than ever.
 Use that side hustle to help you.
 It may not bring you millions, but if it can reduce thousands of interest in your first few years out of college, call that a win.

 Sign-up an get a FREE eBook with more tips and advice